 API enabled.
 One of the most important features and one of my favorite parts of OpenStack is that it was created as an API enabled cloud platform.
 A great deal of effort was put into making sure APIs were able to control every function of the cloud.
 This becomes increasingly important once you start automating tasks on your cloud.
 APIs provides a uniform way of communicating with the cloud and then simplifies how you write automation code (you will be able to create code that will be reusable for multiple purposes).

 So there you go, a high level overview of pros and cons.
 Want to learn even more?
 Sign up for a free strategy session with a Rackspace expert.
-We have successfully scaled OpenStack to thousands of nodes and operate OpenStack clouds for some of the largest companies in the world.
-Talk to our experts about your business objectives and we’ll strategize with you the solutions needed to achieve them — no strings attached.
+We have successfully scaled OpenStack to thousands of nodes and operate private clouds for some of the largest companies in the world.
+Talk to our proven experts about your business objectives and we’ll strategize with you the solutions needed to achieve them — no strings attached.
 SIGN UP NOW.